Perfect roast turkey

 Pour the water into the roasting tray, then return the turkey to the oven and continue to cook for a further 1 hour, basting the bird with the cooking juices every 20 minutes (do this quickly to prevent the heat escaping from the oven).

 At the end of the cooking time, test that the turkey is cooked through by inserting a skewer or roasting fork into the thickest part of its thigh; if the juices run clear, the meat is cooked.
-Alternatively, use a meat thermometer; if cooked, the temperature should be 74°C or above.
-If the turkey is not fully cooked, return it to the oven for a further 20 minutes or until the juices run clear.
+Alternatively, use a meat thermometer; if cooked, the temperature should be 65C for 10 minutes, or up to 74C for 2 minutes.
+If the turkey is not fully cooked, return it to the oven until the juices run clear.

 Remove the turkey from the oven and transfer the bird to a large, deep-sided tray, reserving the roasting tray the turkey was cooked in along with the cooking juices.
 Set the turkey aside to rest for a minimum of 30 minutes and up to 1½ hours.